 Those working in law are introduced to the conventions of legal citation during their professional training.
 Legal style is a highly complex shorthand code with specialized terminology that helps legal scholars and lawyers cite legal sources succinctly.
 It points specialists to the authoritative publication containing the legal opinion or law, regardless of the version the writer consulted.

-Students and scholars working outside the legal profession and using MLA style should follow the MLA template of core elements to cite laws, public documents, court cases, and other related material.
+Students and scholars working outside the legal profession and using MLA style should follow the MLA format template to cite laws, public documents, court cases, and other related material.
 Familiarize yourself with the guidelines in the MLA Handbook, section 2.1.3, for corporate authors and government authors.

 Following one of the fundamental principles of MLA style, writers citing legal works should document the version of the work they consult—not the canonical version of the law, as in legal style.
 As with any source in MLA style, how you document it will generally depend on the information provided by the version of the source you consulted.